william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 Expected behavior:

-- WMS page 70 should allow max users and concurrent users to be entered.
+- The **LiveStack Event Details** screen should allow max users and concurrent users to be entered.
 - Generated workshop event rows should inherit those values.
 - WMS sync should send those values to LiveLabs.
 - LiveLabs should store those values on the parent LiveStack Event.
-- Page 400 should block event content when the parent event exceeds its configured limits.
+- The **LiveStack Landing Page** should block event content when the parent event exceeds its configured limits.

 Current implementation note for QA: